Douglass-Jeffrey/ICS3U-2019-Group0/docs/sprites/index.rst

 Sprites
 =======

 Now that we have the background lets place a single sprite on the screen.
 Sprites are handled differently than the background, they can be placed anywhere we want on the sceen, not just tiled.
-We will create a varaible that holds a specific image from the image bank and then we will draw it on the screen.
+We will create a varaible that holds a specific image from the image bank.
+We will also create a **list** that will hold all the sprites we want to paint onto the screen.
+We will take our ship variable and add it to this list.

+Painting the entire screen each frame is not practical.
+The refresh rate just is not fast enough.
+Instead when the scen loads we will paint the background and then all the sprites on top of it.
+After that, each frame we will just redraw the sprites in the list.
+This will let us have a much faster refesh rate.
+To accomplish this after we first paint the entire screen, we will create a loop, usually known as a gaming loop, that will keep running the code to update our sprites.

 .. literalinclude:: ./code/code.py
    :language: python